Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

 Note that

-Thus, when $Y(i)=0$, the $i$-th SCC has zero in-degree in the currently unprocessed condensation graph, and is assigned to the current layer (Theorem~\ref{thm2}(1-1)).
-These SCCs are added to $S_{comp}$.
-In the next iteration, the mask matrix $\mathrm{Mask}(S_{comp})$ is used to zero out the corresponding rows and columns, thereby allowing the layer indices $L_{TAG}$ of all SCCs to be obtained iteratively (Theorem~\ref{thm2}(1-2)).
-In practice, no physical deletion of rows or columns is required; masking suffices.
+so when $Y(i)=0$, the $i$-th SCC has zero in-degree in the currently unprocessed condensation graph (since this paper adopts the convention $j\to i$ for the adjacency matrix, the in-degree corresponds to the Boolean OR of a row).
+It can therefore be determined that this SCC belongs to the current layer (Theorem~\ref{thm4}(1-1)).

+Add the SCCs of the current layer to $S_{comp}$, and in the next iteration use the mask matrix $\text{Mask}(S_{comp})$ to “mask out” the rows and columns corresponding to the already processed SCCs.
+Repeating this process yields the layer labels $L_{TAG}$ for all SCCs (Theorem~\ref{thm4}(1-2)).

+In actual implementation, there is no need to physically delete matrix rows or columns; it suffices to zero them out by masking.